DeepLcom/deepl-java/README.md

 `translateText()` returns a `TextResult`, or a List of `TextResult`s corresponding to your input text(s). `TextResult` has the following accessors:
 - `getText()` returns the translated text,
-- `getDetectedSourceLanguage()` returns the detected source language code, and
+- `getDetectedSourceLanguage()` returns the detected source language code,
-- `getBilledCharacters()` returns the number of characters billed for the text.
+- `getBilledCharacters()` returns the number of characters billed for the text, and
+- `getModelTypeUsed()` returns the model type used for the translation.

 ```java
 class Example {  // Continuing class Example from above